 LPH Community Gardens

 The LPH Community Gardens bring residents together to engage in the art of growing food and create green space in our community.
 Each garden engages residents in designing, planting, maintaining, and harvesting.
 Beyond gardening, the Gardens offer spaces for community art projects, music, and gathering.
-LPH is a dense urban setting and the gardens provide pockets of nature in the middle of the concrete jungle.
+Lower Price Hill is a dense urban setting and the gardens provide pockets of nature in the middle of the concrete jungle.

-The LPH Community Gardens employ four teen apprentices from LPH each season to manage the garden operations.
+The LPH Community Gardens employs four, teen apprentices from Lower Price Hill each season to manage the garden operations.
 The apprentices oversee the garden plans, maintain the plants, and engage their neighbors in the spaces.
-They also learn job and budgeting skills and engage in a two week internship at a local business to explore career opportunities.
+They also learn job and budgeting skills and engage in a two-week internship at a local business to explore career opportunities.

 Find a Garden

-Community Matters currently operates three community gardens in LPH – the Victory Garden (on St. Michael Street by our main campus), the Aaron Raines Memorial Garden (on 8th Street), and the largest of the three, the Sassafras Garden (on Neave Street).
+In addition to supporting home gardens in our neighbors’ backyards, Community Matters currently operates three community gardens in LPH– the Victory Garden (on St. Michael Street by our main campus), the Washing Well Garden (on Neave Street in the courtyard of the laundromat), and the largest of the three, the Sassafras Garden (on Neave Street).